In 2018, “sexual touching” replaced the offence of “indecent assault” as part of major reforms to sexual offences under NSW criminal law.

 How can we help?

-We have over 55 years of experience in successfully defending sexual offence related charges.
+We are experienced in successfully defending sexual touching charges.

 Book a free consultation or call us on 1300 668 484 for 24/7 legal advice.